fieldtrip/website/development/integration.md

 ## CVS - obsolete

-We initially used Concurrent Versions System (CVS) as the version control system.
-At a certain point we followed the example from the SPM developers and switched to SVN to facilitate collaboration between more contributors.
+We initially used the Concurrent Versions System (CVS) for software version control.
+At a certain point we followed the example from the SPM developers and switched to SVN to facilitate collaboration with contributors.

 ## Google Code - obsolete